jasonnnnli/barcode-reader-docs/programming/features/use-format-specific-configuration.md

 ```

 ## HeadModuleRatio, TailModuleRatio

+  Specifies the number and size of custom bars for non-standard 1D barcodes at the head or tail.

 Normally, the start and stop characters of 1D barcodes have a standard fixed proportion, but in reality, there may also be situations where the proportion is not standard.

 In this situation, If there is a fixed deviation between standard proportion and the non-standard proportion, we could try to set the value of [`AllModuleDeviation`](##AllModuleDeviation) to customize the proportion; If there is an irregular deviation, you can customize the proportion using `HeadModuleRatio` and `TailModuleRatio`.